BoxVIS: Video Instance Segmentation with Box Annotations: Experiments

-\textbf{OVIS valid set.} In \cref{tab:sota_yt21_ovis}, the early proposed pixel-supervised VIS methods fail to handle the challenging videos in OVIS dataset, resulting in poor performance (below 15\% AP).
-The latest masked-attention based methods M2F-VIS \cite{cheng2021mask2former-video} and MinVIS \cite{huang2022minvis} bring approximately 10\% AP improvement, achieving 24.5\% and 26.3\% AP, receptively.
-However, VITA \cite{heo2022vita}, which is the state-of-the-art on YTVIS21, obtains only 19.6\% AP on OVIS, showing limited model generalization capability.
+\textbf{OVIS valid set.} As shown in \cref{tab:sota_yt21_ovis}, the early proposed pixel-supervised VIS methods fail to handle the challenging videos in OVIS dataset, resulting in poor performance (below 15\% AP).
+The recent masked-attention based methods M2F-VIS \cite{cheng2021mask2former-video} and MinVIS \cite{huang2022minvis} bring approximately 10\% AP improvement, achieving 24.5\% and 26.3\% AP, respectively.
+By introducing clip-level input and contrastive learning for object embeddings, MDQE \cite{li2023mdqe} obtains the state-of-the-art 29.2\% AP.
+However, VITA \cite{heo2022vita}, which is the state-of-the-art on YTVIS21, obtains only 19.6\% AP on OVIS, showing limited generalization capability.
 The box-supervised baseline M2F-VIS-box and our BoxVIS trained only on OVIS obtain 23.9\% and 26.2\% AP, respectively, validating that the proposed STPA loss can predict instance masks with better spatial and temporal consistency.
-Finally, our BoxVIS trained on BVISD can improve the performance to 29.0\% AP, even outperforming the state-of-the-art pixel-supervised VIS competitors.
-The encouraging results demonstrate the good generalization capability and great potentials of box annotation in VIS tasks.
+Finally, our BoxVIS trained on BVISD improves the performance to 29.0\% AP, obtaining competitive performance with the state-of-the-art pixel-supervised VIS competitors.
+The encouraging results demonstrate great potentials of box annotation in VIS tasks.